Drive sales on autopilot with ecommerce-focused features

 Step 4: Consider issues related to the carrier

-Some mobile network operators make communications about upcoming routine maintenance and planned upgrades that can cause temporary network outages.
+Some mobile network operators communicate about upcoming routine maintenance and planned upgrades that may cause temporary network outages.

 Be on the lookout for these communications.
-It can help you anticipate and plan for potential text message delays.
+It can help you anticipate and plan for potential delays in text messages.

 Step 5: Consider issues related to the SMS service provider